Rajpratik71/Mininet-wiki/FAQ.md

 It doesn't work because your network has loops in it.

-Transparent bridging of L2/Ethernet networks doesn't work if the topology has loops in it, for a variety of reasons: ARP does broadcasts, packets are flooded by default, learning switches don't deal well with seeing the same MAC address on multiple ports and could potentially learn a route to themselves, and Ethernet frames don't have a time to live field (TTL) like IP packets (otherwise flooding might work, if inefficiently.)
+Transparent bridging of L2/Ethernet networks doesn't work if the topology has loops in it, for a variety of reasons: ARP does broadcasts, packets are flooded by default, learning switches don't deal well with seeing the same MAC address on multiple ports and could potentially learn a route to themselves, and Ethernet frames don't have a time to live field (TTL) the way IP packets do (otherwise flooding might work, if inefficiently.)
 As a result, many Ethernet bridges implement variants of a Spanning Tree Protocol (STP), which simply deactivates links in the network to remove loops.
-Of course, this also throws away network bandwidth that you could otherwise be using, and creates a bottleneck at the root of the tree.
+Of course, this also throws away network bandwidth that you could otherwise be using, and creates a bottleneck at the root of the tree!

-The OpenFlow reference controller (`controller`) implements a bridge/learning switch, as does `ovs-controller` (currently the default controller for Mininet), as does NOX's `pyswitch` module, and they don't implement a spanning-tree protocol by default.
+The OpenFlow reference controller (`controller`) implements a bridge/learning switch, as does `ovs-controller` and/or `test-controller` (currently the default controllers for Mininet), as does NOX's `pyswitch` module, and they don't implement a spanning-tree protocol by default.
 As a result, they **will not work with a network that has loops in it**.

 In general, if you want to use a network with loops in it, you need to be absolutely sure that your controller supports such a network.
 As mentioned above, `ovs-controller`, `controller` and `pyswitch` **do not** by default.
 NOX classic and POX include spanning tree modules, which you may wish to investigate.
 Additionally, certain controllers such as ONOS and Floodlight may support certain networks with loops in them automatically - you will want to consult the documentation for your controller and test it to make sure that it actually works.
 A simple test is to use RemoteController pointed at your controller and use the `torus` topology, e.g.: